 - Safe and secure money transfers

-The only tiny downside of this deposit method is that, compared to bank cards or Interac, it’s not very common at Canadian gambling sites.
+a) Compared to bank cards or Interac, it’s not very common at Canadian gambling sites.
 Gladly we’ve seen an improvement here recently.

 Note that when it comes to ACH processing fees and other expenses, casinos take care of that nonsense.
 Using eChecks for either depositing or cashing out is free at gambling sites.